qiime2/dev-docs/source/tutorials/usage-examples.rst

     def observed_features_example(use):
         ft = use.init_artifact('feature_table', ft1_factory)
         # NOTE: we must unpack UsageVariables from the returned UsageOutputs
+        # if we wish to use their assertion methods.
         a_div_vector, = use.action(
             use.UsageAction(plugin_id='diversity_lib',
                             action_id='observed_features'),